moekaouri/reactnativeapp/README.md

 # reactnativeapp

+to run this app run:
+1- yarn
+2-yarn ios

 react native test app
 This  React Native application will have 2 pages, that the user can switch between them using a top menu.